 Gross cash dividends whose ex-dividend dates are between January 1 and December 31, including special dividends and commemorative dividends

 The index is calculated by substituting the received dividends of the constituents into the formula of the Nikkei 225.
-After adjusting the each dividend by the presumed par value, the adjusted value shall be divided by the divisor on its ex-dividend date and accumulated.
+After adjusting each dividend by the presumed par value, the adjusted value shall be divided by the divisor on its ex-dividend date and accumulated.
 The index value is expressed with two decimal places in Japanese yen.

 Timing to include